Kernel does not provide concrete answers. We are here to ask better questions.

 In particular, we hope Kernel Fellows begin thinking in terms of complementary opposites.

 We could describe this as "quantum thought" - being able to contemplate both 0 and 1 simultaneously, and the spectrum of probability between.
 This is not about just both/and thinking, or seeing "both sides" of a debate.
 It's seeing both sides and the entire spectrum of possible states between without grasping after certainty.
-This lack of certainty humbles you and it is precisely this humility, coupled with wider perspective of the total spectrum of possible outcomes which can lead you to make more effective decisions.
+This lack of certainty humbles you and it is precisely this humility, coupled with a wider perspective of the total spectrum of possible outcomes, which can lead you to make more effective decisions.